protocol/web3-dev-team/task-completion.md

 * survey opens up in separate tab, user is asked to come back when they are done
 * user does what they came to the website to do
 * user takes the survey
+* 4 questions (examples, need to be refined)
+    * How satisfied are you with the experience you had today on ipfs.io/filecoin.io?
+    * What task did you want to accomplish on ipfs.io/filecoin.io today?
+    * Were you able to accomplish the task that brought you to ipfs.io/filecoin.io today?
+        * if not: Can you tell us more about your challenges on ipfs.io/filecoin.io  from today's visit?
+    * How dissapointed would you be, if IPFS/Protocol Labs disappeared?
 * data is collected
 * data is available for all PL teams to slice and dice
 * data is presented regularly as measure of success

+Note: we'd probably need a screener question to make sure only actual users answer the "How dissapointed would you be" question.

 #### Impact
 _How would this directly contribute to web3 dev stack product-market fit?_